testKata/testEnableX/testkatacoda.enablex.io/step1.md

 `git clone https://github.com/EnableX/Multiparty-Audio-Chat-Open-Source-NodeJS-Application.git`{{execute}}

-Within the repository, you will see a set of examples of implementing various Katacoda functionality.
+Within the repository, you will see a set of examples of Multiparty-Audio-Chat-Open-Source-NodeJS-Application implementation.
+You can change the directory to
+"Multiparty-Audio-Chat-Open-Source-NodeJS-Application"

+'cd Multiparty-Audio-Chat-Open-Source-NodeJS-Application` {{execute}}

 An example of the current step is `scenario-examples/create-scenario-101/step1.md`{{open}}